thinkst/canarytokens-docker/README.md

 $ docker-compose up -d
 ```

 NOTE: If you only own one domain, and would like to use pdf tokens, you can use subdomains for `CANARY_NXDOMAINS`.
 Using `example.com` as our domain, you can set `CANARY_NXDOMAINS` to `nx.example.com`.
-Then log into your DNS manager console (where you can edit your domain DNS records) and add an NS record of `nx.example.com` mapping to `example.com`.

 Persisting data
 ---------------